evanx/redex/README.md

 ```
 which will clone the Redex github repo into your home directory.

-We invoke 'git submodule' for the `util` directory which is: https://github.com/evanx/redexutil.
+We invoke `git submodule` for the `util` directory which is: https://github.com/evanx/redexutil.
 This is a subproject for generally applicable utils.

 ### Demo: static web server